 Studying refrigerated drying for wooden planks of Albizia Chinensis is the content of this works.
-Aiming understanding of the air circulation type for refrigerated drying was the main issue of the article.
+Aiming to understand the air circulation type effect for refrigerated drying wooden planks was the main issue of the article.
+The performance comparison included drying time, COP, humidity difference and working temperatures.
 Experimental method was the main approach of the work consisting experiment design and evaluation of wooden planks.
 The method becomes part following the introduction.
 Results and discussion is the 3rd part and concluded in the final part.